 - How much money is enough?

-- Why developed countries are still working despite them having enough money to buy whatever they want?
+- Why are developed countries still working despite having enough money to buy whatever they want?

 - What can we do to work less and use our time wisely?